vivekdalsaniya12/kubernetes-kind/README.md

-# 🚀 Kubernetes NGINX Setup (Local KIND Cluster)
+# 🚀 FaceLog on Kubernetes(Local KIND Cluster)

 This project demonstrates a basic Kubernetes setup using **`kind` (Kubernetes IN Docker)** on a local machine.
 It includes:

-- ✅ A standalone NGINX Pod
+- ✅ A standalone FaceLog Pod
-- ✅ A Deployment with 3 NGINX replicas
+- ✅ A Deployment with 3 FaceLog replicas
-- ✅ A NodePort Service exposing NGINX on port `30001`
+- ✅ A NodePort Service exposing FaceLog on port `30001`

 ---